DFE-Digital/tra-digital-design-history/app/posts/professional-recognition/2022-05-09-defining-first-priorities.md

 There will be more users, from up to 190 countries, applying for QTS under more complex criteria when new regulations come into effect in early 2023.

 With the existing service, discovery showed us that there are substantial challenges for overseas trained teachers (from circa 30 currently-eligible countries) looking to gain qualified teachers status (QTS) using the current service.

-Problem areas centre around :
+Problem areas centre around:

 - understanding their eligibility to apply
 - understanding what supporting documents are needed for an application